-They can be mixed - Men and women or single-sex.
+They can be group specific (g women only) or mixed situations.
 Children and adults are not mixed, unless this is specifically a family group therapy.

-Here are a few ways Alison can offer Group Art Therapy:
+Here are a few ways I can offer Group Art Therapy:

 Art Psychotherapy Groups:

-These are classic 'closed' (this means no-one new can join once the group has begun), longer-term or open-ended groups where participants (usually between 6-12 people) make a deffined commitment to come regularly, to uphold each others confidentiality and to address and explore interactional and emotional worlds through art-making and verbal sharing.
-Irvin D Yalom's theories and Practice of Group Psychotherapy is relevant to Alison's thinking and design in this style of therapy.
+These are classic 'closed' (this means no-one new can join once the group has begun), longer-term or open-ended groups where participants (usually between 6-10 people) make a commitment to come regularly, to uphold each others confidentiality and to address and explore interactional and emotional worlds through art-making and verbal sharing.
+Irvin D Yalom's theories and Practice of Group Psychotherapy is relevant to my thinking and design in this style of therapy.
 Sessions will be weekly for usually between 1-2 hours.
-All art work is kept within the group and remains conffidential until the end of therapy.
+All art work is kept within the group and remains confidential until the end of therapy.

 Art Therapy experiential groups:

-These groups are more likely to be shorter-term and may be a little more directive: with themes, suggestions and directions coming from Alison much more.
+These groups are more likely to be shorter-term and may be a little more directive: with themes, suggestions and directions.
 They may be closed once begun, or may enable a slow trickle of movement of people in and out.
 They still uphold verbal and art confidentiality and any safety rules agreed by the group.
-They are often a good style of group therapy for staff groups or students of counselling or other therapies to experience art therapy directly whilst learning some applicable skills within a deffined format.
+They are often a good style of group therapy for staff groups or students of counselling or other therapies to experience art therapy directly whilst learning some applicable skills to take away to your own settings, within a defined format.
 These will often be between 1-12 sessions and can be from 1.5 hours weekly to a whole day experience.

 Mentalisation based Art Therapy groups (Attachment issues)

-There is a body of evidence that Mentalisation-based interventions are benefficial for people who experience attachment issues (including borderline and other personality disorders) that are causing distress.
+There is a body of evidence that Mentalisation-based interventions are beneficial for people who experience attachment issues (including diagnoses or presentations called borderline and other personality disorders) that are causing distress.
 These mentalisation based Art Therapy groups function in a speciffic way and will be tailored to the group of people and setting it is created and run within.
 Often this will be within other Service settings like NHS specialist units.
-Alison would usually expect to have a co-facilitator and liaise closely with the group member's wider support circles.
-There may be concurrent one-to-one therapy being offered to the group members from Alison and/or other clinicians.
-In essence these groups are an amended version of Alison's Art Therapy studio style group mentioned below.
+I Would usually expect to have a co-facilitator and liaise closely with the group member's wider support circles as required.
+There may be concurrent one-to-one therapy being offered to the group members from other clinicians.
+In essence these groups are an amended version of the Art Therapy studio style group mentioned below.